CoreSpeed-io/zypher-agent/examples/agui/ui/README.md

 ### Agent Connection Issues
 If you see "I'm having trouble connecting to my tools", make sure:
-1. The PydanticAI agent is running on port 8000
+1. The Zypher agent is running on port 8000
 2. Your OpenAI API key is set correctly
 3. Both servers started successfully